znelz13/Project3/docs/README.md

 The .csv file can then be placed in Project3/data/

-To run the program, run the Main configuration and the user interface will prompt usage.
+To run the program, run the Main configuration and the user interface will prompt usage on solving chess puzzle using the different algorithms.

-# A* Algorithm

-# Brute Force Algorithm